Make an enquiry

 Acceptance of a place

-For parents of Acremont children, an information evening is held towards the end of the Michaelmas Term prior to September entry to introduce parents to the Year 3 team and deliver information about life at King’s Ely Junior.
+For parents of King’s Ely Acremont children, an information evening is held towards the end of the Michaelmas Term prior to September entry to introduce parents to the Year 3 team and deliver information about life at King’s Ely Junior.

 We advise parents that children can prepare for our online assessments by learning to work quietly on their own, completing homework set by their current school, and by reading and trying to understand all the words in any books they read.
 Older children should also, wherever possible, be encouraged to try to solve problems by looking things up for themselves.
+Please contact Admissions to request a link to a video explaining how the InCAS tests work.

 We do not feel that parents need to subscribe to any commercially available materials or tutoring services in preparation for our Year 7 assessments.